hmcts/pcs-api/README.md

   docker compose up
 ```

-This will start the API container exposing the application's port
+This will start the API container exposing the application's port `3206`.
-(set to `3206` in this template app).

 In order to test if the application is up, you can call its health endpoint: